cloudera/hue/docs/user-guide/introducing.md

 Introducing Hue
 ===============

-Hue is a set of web applications that enable you to interact with a CDH cluster.
-Hue applications let you browse HDFS, manage a Hive metastore, and run Hive and Cloudera Impala queries, HBase and Sqoop commands, Pig scripts, MapReduce jobs, and Oozie workflows.
+Hue is a set of web applications that enable you to interact with a Hadoop cluster.
+Hue applications let you browse HDFS and jobs, manage a Hive metastore, run Hive, Cloudera Impala queries and Pig scripts, browse HBase, export data with Sqoop, submit MapReduce programs, build custom search engines with Solr, and schedule repetitive workflows with Oozie.

 Hue Architecture
 ----------------